ClearSkyTeam/ClearSky/README.md

 ## Advanced Features
 All features can be configed in pocketmine.yml.<br>
- - About 20 times faster than offical PM repo
+ - About 10 times faster than offical PM repo
+ - Better chunk loading + sending than other forks/spoons
- - Universal Client version join (e.g. 0.15.0 and builds for 0.15.0 can join together)(note¹)
+ - Universal Client version join (0.15.x can join together)(note¹)
  - Unlimited player join (set max-players to -1 in server.properties)(note²)
- - Modified Version color and string freely (set network.protocol,version in pocketmine.yml)
+ - Modify version color and string freely (set network.protocol.version in pocketmine.yml)
  - You can increase acceptable packetlost and disable anti-cheat when your server in a bad network (network section in pocketmine.yml)
- - UltraFast Redstone Calculation with almost no bugs
+ - Fast Redstone Calculation with only minor bugs
- - Fully working Experience System, include block/player/entity/bottle/furnace hook.
- - Fully working Food & Hunger System, include game-difficulty hook.
+ - Experience System, working food & hunger system (includes game-difficulty hook), weather system, working boats
- - Fully working Weather System
- - Fully working boats
- - Fast Chunk loading and sending
+ - Fixed most movement gliches
  - Fast Logger, includes a switch to turn log on/off
- - Almost perfect translations
+ - Great translations
- - Potions (Working, Creative Only)
+ - Potions
- - Enchanting (Command)
+ - Enchanting
  - Variations of Mobs (Rabbits, Villagers etc.)
- - Bug Fixes
+ - Fast bug fixes

 Note¹ - Please set 'Outdated Server' message to 'false' in the CustomAlert plugin or any related plugin if you encounter *Outdated server*